ZacharyN/email-sig-gen/README.md

-﻿#Angular HTML Email Signature Generator
+# Angular HTML Email Signature Generator

 This is a simple web app built with Angular 1 and Bootstrap 3 to create HTML signatures.
 I've got a post on my LinkedIn profile detailing how this project came to be.
 If you're curious, check it out (eventually) here.